-One feature of our Peer Guidance Group is that there are many email messages coming through each day—about 100!
+One feature of our Peer Guidance Group is that there are many email messages coming through each day—up to about 100!
 This volume means you are likely to get a good amount of help, but it also requires a strategic approach.
 This comes down to email setup and selective reading.
 Remember that the list lives in the present: the emails are not on an open web forum and no archive is available.

 To prevent list emails from overflowing their inboxes, most of our community members create a special folder in their email program for the messages to get automatically deposited in.